 The speed of cloud storage has creative a variety of software enhancements and application-based technology.
 Many cloud products have become mainstream for both consumers and enterprise users.
 GPS tracking and real-time communication through mobile devices are just two major enhancements.

-CMMS and other maintenance solutions are using the cloud in order to rapidly collect and apply insights from data.
+CMMS and other maintenance management softwares are using the cloud in order to rapidly collect and apply insights from data.
 As mobile technology becomes more and more useful to technicians, the data those workers store while on the job can be used dynamically.